EvanKomp/molscore/docs/COMPSPEC.md

 *Inputs*: Datasets to use, mapping parameters __Methods__
 - `map`: Map the data
-- - `inputs`: optional reference map to use instead of fitting to data
+- - *Inputs*: optional reference map to use instead of fitting to data
 - - *Outputs*: list, mapped representation of the datasets
 - `register`: Save the mapped representation of the data
 - `get_default_handler`: Return the data handler to be used if none are specified.